civilservicelgbt/civilservicelgbt.github.io/_news/2022-08-09-civil-service-lgbt-network-regional-leads-local-organisers-vacancies.md

 For our current team, including our bios and photos, please visit <https://www.civilservice.lgbt/team/>

-If you are based in one of above areas and are interested in the role, please contact Ed at <ed@civilservice.lgbt>, quoting the following in your subject line:
+If you are based in one of above areas and are interested in the role, please contact Ed at [ed@civilservice.lgbt](mailto:ed@civilservice.lgbt), quoting the following in your subject line:

 > Regional Lead + `Your Region/Nation`